 NOTICE: Admission increase

-On September 2, 2014 admission fees will increase at the Reynolds-Alberta Museum.
-The cost of purchasing annual passes will also increase.
+Admission fees at the Reynolds-Alberta Museum increased on September 2, 2014.
+The cost of purchasing annual passes has also increased.
 Find out more on the Admission and Hours page.

 The Reynolds-Alberta Museum in Wetaskiwin, Alberta, interprets the impact of technological change in transportation,